jeanluct/braidlab/README.md

  c -> B 3 A
  d -> c
 ```
-where numbers denote peripheriale edges, and letters main edges.
+where numbers denote peripheral edges, and letters main edges.

 *braidlab* can do much more; see the [*braidlab* user's guide][5] in the `doc` folder for many examples.
 The guide is also posted on [arXiv][6].
 For detailed installation instructions from source files, see the Appendix in the guide.